SharafatKarim/blog-site/posts/2022/archlinux-post-install/index.md

 ## Plasma Specials

 ### Spell check
+Make sure `sonnet` is installed with `hunspell` or anything similar.

 ### Fonts
 To enhance performance for terminal and other places you might want to Install `noto-sans` optional dependency, especially for `emoji-picker`.